Steps to take if you want to write resignation letter due to bullying:

 The last thing you want to do is leave on bad terms, as this could come back to haunt you later in your career.

 The more tactful you are during the resignation process - regardless of your true feelings towards your job and employer - the better.
 Particularly if you've worked for the organisation for some time, they may be your best - or even only - reference.

 Weigh up your decision carefully

-Before you draft your letter of resignation, you need to be sure you are making the right decision.
+Before you draft your letter of resignation due to bullying, you need to be sure you are making the right decision.

 While you may not enjoy your job, there might be perks - such as salary, benefits, and flexibility - which you are reluctant to give up, even despite your situation.